-These 10 New Hampshire Candy Stores Will Satisfy Your Valentine’s Sweet Tooth
+These 10 New Hampshire Candy Stores Will Satisfy Your Sweet Tooth

-Chocolate is like pizza.
+Chocolate is the king, in my opinion.
+It's like pizza.
 Almost everybody loves it.
 Even if you're counting calories or sugar intake, you can moderately enjoy candy without feeling guilty.

 Candy shops have been around for centuries.
 As people ogle over rows and cases of indescribably delicious choices of confections, I thought a list of your favorites from a Facebook poll would be fun.
 You probably can guess which store is tops in our poll.